rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 ![][installation_j25_1]

 :   1. **Next** This will lock in your language selection and take you to the next step in the installation process.
-[20%, 90%]
+[19%, 90%, nw]

 First, you'll need to select your language of choice.
 Joomla is supported in a wide range of languages, including several English dialects.
 Once you've chosen your desired language, hit the *Next* button in the upper-right corner of the page.

 ![][installation_j25_2]

 :   1. **Extensions** This will open the Extensions drop-down menu in Administrator.
-[35%, 90%]
+[35%, 90%, nw]
     2. **Extension Manager** This will open the Extension Manager where you can install any extension packages.
-[70%, 90%]
+[70%, 90%, nw]

 The next step includes the pre-installation checks and a readout of recommended settings.
 These checks are in place to make sure that your server is capable of hosting Joomla 2.5 natively.
 If any of these checks (point 1) come up missing, you'll need to correct the issue prior to continuing the installation process.